TinyCircuits/TinyCircuits-BMA250-library/README.md

 # BMA250 library

-Used for the TinyCircuits Accelerometer [BMA250 on the TinyZero](https://tinycircuits.com/collections/processors/products/tinyzero-processor?variant=21137366515796),the [Accelerometer TinyShield](https://tinycircuits.com/collections/sensors/products/accelerometer-tinyshield), and the [Accelerometer Wireling](https://tinycircuits.com/collections/wireling-sensors/products/accelerometer-wireling-bma250).
+Used for the TinyCircuits Accelerometer **[BMA250 on the TinyZero](https://tinycircuits.com/collections/processors/products/tinyzero-processor?variant=21137366515796)**,the *[Accelerometer TinyShield](https://tinycircuits.com/collections/sensors/products/accelerometer-tinyshield)**, and the **[Accelerometer Wireling](https://tinycircuits.com/collections/wireling-sensors/products/accelerometer-wireling-bma250)**.

 *Support this library by buying products from **[TinyCircuits](https://tinycircuits.com/)***